Country Club Plaza: History

 In 1998, the J.C.
-Nichols Company merged with Raleigh, North Carolina-based real-estate investment trust Highwoods Properties, which now runs the Country Club Plaza.
+Nichols Company merged with Raleigh, North Carolina–based real-estate investment trust Highwoods Properties, which now runs the Country Club Plaza.

 On February 19, 2013, a large explosion destroyed JJ's Restaurant on the Plaza.
 Believed to be caused by a gas leak, the blast left at least one person dead and sixteen injured.
 According to a statement from Missouri Gas Energy, a contractor doing underground work struck a gas line.
 Witnesses had reported a strong odor of natural gas in the area most of the afternoon.
 The initial explosion happened shortly after 6 p.m. and led to a four-alarm fire that caused the restaurant's complete destruction as well as damage to surrounding buildings.
 JJ's returned in November 2014 to a new location, still in the Country Club Plaza area.

 In 2016 Highwoods announced plans to sell the retail complex for $660 million to a 50-50 joint venture of Taubman Centers and The Macerich Company.

-On February 2, 2018, Nordstrom announced it would be moving from Oak Park Mall in Overland Park, Kansas to a new space on the Country Club Plaza expected to open in Fall 2023.
+On February 2, 2018, Nordstrom announced it would be moving from Oak Park Mall in Overland Park, Kansas to a new space on the Country Club Plaza expected to open in fall 2023.
+The plans were cancelled in 2022.

+In July 2024, HP Village Management acquired Country Club Plaza in Kansas City from Macerich and Taubman Centers.

 Layout and use

 The basic design of the Country Club Plaza reflects classic European influences, especially those of Seville, Spain, yet it does not include a traditional open plaza.
 There are more than 30 statues, murals, and tile mosaics on display in the area, as well as major architectural reproductions, such as a half-sized Giralda Tower of Seville (the tallest building in the Plaza).
 The Plaza also includes reproductions of San Francisco's Path of Gold streetlights.
 Other works of art celebrate the classics, nature, and historical American themes such as westward expansion, and a magnificent fountain featuring four horses rearing up on their hind legs, designed by Henri-Léon Gréber.

 Although the Plaza was designed and built to accommodate visitors arriving by automobile, it is unlike modern shopping malls with sprawling parking lots: parking is concealed in multilevel parking garages beneath and behind the shops, or on the rooftops of buildings.

 The Plaza was also the first shopping center to use the percentage lease, where rents are based on a percentage of the gross receipts of tenants.
 This concept was novel when Nichols invented it, but it is now a standard practice in commercial leases.

-Several companies are based in the Country Club Plaza area, including American Century Investments, Russell Stover Candies, Inergy, and Gates Bar-B-Q.
+Several companies are based in the Country Club Plaza area, including American Century Investments, Russell Stover Candies, Inergy, Gates Bar-B-Q, Lockton, Polsinelli, and Block Real Estate Services.